mashkov-dev/DataService/README.md

 </div>

 DataService is a Roblox module that manages player data.
-It takes DataStore management from [ProfileStore](https://github.com/MadStudioRoblox/ProfileStore), inspired by simple API and data replication of [leif's DataService](https://github.com/leifstout/dataService) and adds on top of it autocomplete and typechecking, which makes it really easy to use in any game.
+It takes DataStore management from [ProfileStore](https://github.com/MadStudioRoblox/ProfileStore), inspired by simple API and data replication of [leif's DataService](https://github.com/leifstout/dataService) and adds autocomplete and typechecking on top of it, which makes it really easy to use in any game.

 ## Setup